-This agile development and implementation has various benefits.
+This agile development and implementation have various benefits.
 Firstly, we can achieve more frequent releases with updated functionality, prioritising the functions that are important at the start of each iteration.
-Secondly, prototyping, continuous code integration and testing and constant client feedback, for example in the form of show and tell sessions, mean that the software is always moving in the right direction and is able to really provide the functionalities that our clients need.
+Secondly, prototyping, continuous code integration and testing and constant client feedback, for example in the form of show and tell sessions, meaning that the software is always moving in the right direction and is able to really provide the functionalities that our clients need.
 For example, a client might request one functionality, but when it gets to the testing stage it might become clear that there is a better way of doing things in order to reach their end goal.
 It allows us and you to test things out and get the best possible end result.
 Our clients can see changes happening and are always in the loop.

 At Primetics, creating software for our clients that adds value, efficiency and profitability is our end goal.
 That’s why we have put these Agile processes in place.
 Our development team works flexibly on your individual project and adapts to your needs, priorities and timeframe, even if they change.